Every view has a template, which is passed the values from the view’s exposures and then used to render the view output.

 index.html.slim, which would be found for a view controller with a

-default_format of “html”.
-This template would be rendered with Slim.
+:html.
+This template would be rendered with the Slim template engine.

 dry-view uses Tilt to render its templates, and relies upon Tilt’s auto-detection of rendering engine based on the template file’s extension.
-However, you should be sure to explicitly
+However, you should explicitly

 require any engine gems that you intend to use.

 Each template is rendered with its own scope, which determines the methods available within the template.
-The scope is made from two things: the template’s locals (the view parts from the exposures), and the context object.
+The scope behavior is established by 3 things:

 The template scope evaluates methods sent to it in this order: